 I guess this has something to do with the kawaii culture in Japan, but I just don’t get it?
 Owls are creepy and objectively not cute…Why would anybody want to hang out with these winged demons who sit silently and plot our demise?
 I mean, can you even pat them?
 Or just sit in awkward silence?

-Most however only speak Japanese and accept exclusively Japanese customers, but there are a select few which are embracing tourism and cleaning up their act ever so slightly expanding their market to short stays by tourists with weird flight hours or stopovers.
-You can even book a few online so why not take a look at the Calm Hotel Tokyo or Hotel J-Mex.
-Just be sure to read all the T&C’s.
+Most however only speak Japanese and accept exclusively Japanese customers, but there are a select few who are embracing tourism and cleaning up their act ever so slightly expanding their market to short stays by tourists with weird flight hours or stopovers.

 A long and popular open-air market located next to Ueno Station, this is one of the few open-air markets left in Tokyo and a great place to get to see everyday Japanese out shopping.
 Famous for the antics of its loud seafood sellers, Ameya-yokocho Market is a great place to try fresh Japanese seafood without heading to Tsukiji fish market.